mcgurk/Arduino-WS2811-rotary-RGB-led-strip/README.md

 sudo python3 -m pip install numpy
 ```

-Program which loads 150x300 image and send one line at the time to led string:
+Program which loads 150x300 image and sends one line at the time to led string:
 ```
 from PIL import Image
 import numpy as np